Accessing the homogeneity scale with 21 cm intensity mapping surveys: RH detectability by future 21 cm IM surveys

-The black solid (dashed orange) line shows the theoretical prediction of $R_{\rm H}$ as a function of $\sigma$ within the fiducial $\Lambda$CDM ($\Lambda$CDM$\nu$) cosmology.
+The black solid line shows the theoretical prediction of $R_{\rm H}$ as a function of $\sigma$ within the fiducial $\Lambda$CDM cosmology.
 This curve also demonstrates the effect of the beam in lowering the $R_{\rm H}$ value; the wider the beam, the more significant this lowering.
 The blue and green regions represent the detectable $R_{\rm H}$ values for varying $\sigma$ widths.
-Such results also show that, over these regions, the instrumental beam can be modelled to properly account for its effect on future measurements of the transition scale to homogeneity using 21\,cm observations.
+Such results also show that, over these regions, the instrumental beam can be modelled to properly account for its effect on future measurements of the homogeneity scale using 21\,cm observations.

+For completeness, the black dotted and dot-dashed lines show the effect of adopting alternative homogeneity thresholds, $\mathcal{D}_2(R_{\rm H})$.
+While the $R_{\rm H}$ shifts accordingly, the boundary of the inaccessible region remains unchanged.

 Our finding about the existence of the threshold value $\sigma_{\rm max}$ for the beam width introduces a fundamental instrumental limitation on measurements of the homogeneity scale.
-Reproducing our analysis for different redshift values, we can parametrize this maximum beam width as a function of redshift using the functional form
+By repeating our analysis over a range of redshift values, we can parametrize this maximum beam width as a function of redshift using the functional form